|By Kevin Dee,

 Chairman of the Board at Eagle

-This is my 30,000 foot look at events in the tech industry for June 2016.
+This is my 30,000-foot look at events in the ICT industry for June 2017.
 What you see here is a précis of the monthly report I produce, which will be available in more detail at the News section of the Eagle website, where you will also find back issues.

 A Little History of June in previous years

 Five years ago, in June 2012, Microsoft’s $1.2 billion purchase of Yammer was the big deal of the month.
 Salesforce paid $689 million for Buddy Media; Google reputedly paid $100 million for Meebo; Facebook bought facial recognition company Face.com; and Oracle bought “social intelligence” company Collective Intellect.
 Another “buy” of interest to us at Eagle was the reputedly 7-figure purchase of Bullhorn by Vista Equity Partners (Bullhorn is Eagle’s front office software).

 In June 2013, Salesforce.com purchased marketing technology company ExactTarget for $2.5 billion, which was the big buy of the month.
 Other acquisitions included Irish mobile company Three’s purchase O2 Ireland for $780 million; SanDisk paid $307 million for SMART Storage Systems; Cisco bought Composite Software for $180 million; IBM bought cloud company SoftLayer Technologies; and Buytopia.ca was on a spree with six acquisitions in that year.